SummerSlam (1995): Storylines

 The feud between The Undertaker and Kama (a member of Ted Dibiase's Million Dollar Corporation) began at WrestleMania XI.
 The Undertaker's manager was Paul Bearer, and Kama's manager was Ted DiBiase.
 Undertaker was portrayed as the face, and Kama as the heel.
 At WrestleMania XI, during Undertaker's match with King Kong Bundy, Kama ran out to the ring, attacked Bearer, and stole the urn (an object which, in storylines, gives The Undertaker supernatural power) for DiBiase.
 Immediately afterward, Kama declared (in an interview with Jim Ross) his intention to melt down the urn.
 The urn was revealed to have become a gold necklace, first worn by Kama prior to his match with Scott Taylor on the April 10 episode of Raw.
 On the April 23 episode of Action Zone, The Undertaker defeated Sycho Sid, another member of The Million Dollar Corporation.
 On the May 7 episode of Wrestling Challenge, a black wreath was left at ringside for Kama.
 Kama attacked the wreath and, after defeating Buck Zumhofe, stuffed part of it into Zumhofe's mouth.
 Another black wreath was left at ringside for Kama on the June 12 Raw.
-After defeating jobber David Haskins, Kama again attacked the wreath, only to realise it was a mannequin.
+After defeating jobber David Haskins, Kama again attacked the wreath, only to realize it was a mannequin.
 Both The Undertaker and Kama participated in the 1995 King of the Ring tournament.
 On the pay-per-view, a black wreath was ringside for the whole of Kama's quarterfinal match with Shawn Michaels, which ended in a draw.
 Toward the end of The Undertaker's quarterfinal contest with Mabel, Undertaker was thrown into the referee.
 While the referee was down, Kama interfered by kicking Undertaker in the face.
 Mabel followed up with a leg drop, pinning Undertaker to win the match.
 The Undertaker chased Kama backstage after the bout.
 The two continued to wrestle together in matches at house shows, with the two facing each other in preparation for their SummerSlam bout.
 Wreaths continued to be left ringside during Kama's matches, and Kama continued to attack them.
 On the August 21, 1995 Raw, (storyline) WWF president Gorilla Monsoon announced the match between Undertaker and Kama would be a casket match.